Maryland Car Insurance Laws

 Do insurance rates in Maryland go up if I get in a no-fault accident?

-The only time your insurance rate should go up after an accident is if you’re found to be at fault and identified.
-If you aren’t found to be at fault, your insurance shouldn’t go up after the incident.
+The only time your insurance rate should go up after an accident is if you’re found to be at fault.
+If they don’t find you at fault, your insurance shouldn’t go up after the incident.